-Daura’s submission is an obvious attempt to play a fast one, an audacious display of hypocrisy.
+Daura’s submission is an obvious attempt to play a fast one; an audacious display of hypocrisy.
 Apparently, he regards the rest of Nigerians in the South as birdbrains who can be manipulated at every turn.
 It doesn’t come as a surprise, however.
-Nigeria has always been theatre of the absurd; a place where everything moves in reverse; where dullards call intellectuals ignorant and promote their unparalleled ignorance as sound knowledge.
-It is country where ignorance leads intellect, and it’s not surprising that it has become poverty capital of the world and the globe’s largest slaughter house.
+Nigeria has always been theatre of the absurd; a place where everything moves in reverse: where dullards call intellectuals ignorant and promote their ignorance as sound knowledge, ‘it is country where ignorance leads intellect, and it’s not surprising that it has become the poverty capital of the world and the globe’s largest slaughter house.

 In 2007, when the North wanted power by all means, the predominant argument was that it was its turn since the South had done eight years under Chief Olusegun Obasanjo.
 The likes of Kaduna State governor, Nasir El-Rufai; former chairman of the Economic and Financial Crimes Commission (EFCC), Nuhu Ribadu and so on, did not give Obasanjo breathing space.
 They insisted – even as former Rivers State governor, Peter Odili was pushing relentlessly – that power had to return them.
 Obasanjo acquiesced and Umaru Musa Ya’Adua from Katsina became president in 2007.
 Umaru was the younger brother of Shehu Musa Ya’Adua, Obasanjo’s late friend who served as Chief of Army Staff and de facto vice president when he was Military Head of State between 1976 and 1979.